nent/nent/README.md

 ## What is NENT?

-NENT is a library of function-elements (web-components) that add new features aimed at developing web applications.
+NENT is a library of functional elements (web components) that extend HTML with web application-specific features.

-> 'Nent' comes from the word compo-*nent* and it is the uncreative result of my tech-brain doing 'branding'.
+> 'Nent' comes from the word compo**nent** and it is the uncreative attempt at branding.

 ## Motivation

-The goal of this project is to empower the next generation of web developers to create web experiences with less development and deployment friction, within a single semantic-system.
-(Really though, I just needed to make high-performing, lightweight, web-applications quickly -- without complex builds or frameworks.)
+The goal of this project is to empower the next generation of web developers to create web experiences with less development and deployment friction, all within the semantics of HTML.
+(Truth: I just needed to make high-performing, lightweight, web applications quickly -- without a complex build or framework - declarative applications are a happy side-effect).

 ## Declared Functionality

-Each element encapsulates a feature or functionality, like routing, dynamic templates, and reusable-partials.
+Each element encapsulates a feature or function.
+Functions like URL-routing, dynamic content, data-merged templates, and reusable partials can be individually used without pulling in an entire framework or library.

-Simple web applications could be completely declarative, using HTML semantics.
+Simple web experiences can be completely declared using HTML.

-Declarative System Advantages:
+Declarative-Applications:

-* Easier to understand and reason about
+* Are easier to understand and reason about
 * Easier to maintain, with reduced side-effects
-* Deterministic, and testable with static-analysis
+* Deterministic and testable with static-analysis
-* More accessible/approachable to a wider range of humans.
+* More approachable to a wider range of skill levels

 ### System Groups

-The elements are named and grouped by their system or sub-system, with shared services enabled with a root-tag.
+The elements are named and grouped by their sub-system.
+In some cases, shared services are enabled with a system-level element.

 Sub-systems add functionality to other systems.
-For instance, view routes can use data-expressions in their content when the data-system is included.
+For instance, view routes can use data expressions in their content when the data system is included.

 ### Views: `<n-views-*>`
 Independent routing and navigation system.